-Mutant Mayhem cast: Meet the stars of new Teenage Mutant Ninja Turtles movie
+Mutant Mayhem: How to watch new Teenage Mutant Ninja Turtles movie

 The team behind Superbad take on the heroes in a half shell

-The Teenage Mutant Ninja Turtles are back on the big screen in Mutant Mayhem, this time under the watch of Superbad duo Seth Rogen and Evan Goldberg.
+The Teenage Mutant Ninja Turtles are back in Mutant Mayhem, this time under the watch of Superbad duo Seth Rogen and Evan Goldberg.

-This latest take on pizza-loving, crime-fighting amphibians Leonardo, Donatello, Michelangelo and Raphael promises to gather an ensemble voice cast and prioritise the teenage element of the characters' much-adapted adventures.
+This latest take on pizza-loving, crime-fighting amphibians Leonardo, Donatello, Michelangelo and Raphael gathers an ensemble voice cast and prioritises the teenage element of the characters’ much-adapted adventures.

-It’ll also boast a frenetic animation style that looks set to dazzle audiences much in the same way that Sony’s recent Spider-Verse movies have.
+It also boasts a frenetic animation style to dazzle audiences much in the same way that Sony’s recent Spider-Verse movies have.

 Read more: Every Teenage Mutant Ninja Turtles movie ranked from worst to best

-What else do we know about Teenage Mutant Ninja Turtles: Mutant Mayhem?
-Well, read on and you’ll get a shell-load of details, including its release date, plot, cast and trailer.
+As it arrives on streaming, what else do you need to know about Teenage Mutant Ninja Turtles: Mutant Mayhem?
+Well, read on and you’ll get a shell-load of details, including its plot, cast and trailer.

-Best stock up on pizza and buy a new skateboard because Teenage Mutant Ninja Turtles: Mutant Mayhem hits UK cinemas from today, Monday, 31 July.
+Best stock up on pizza and buy a new skateboard because Teenage Mutant Ninja Turtles: Mutant Mayhem is available to buy on Prime Video and Apple TV+ from 3 October.

 Mutant Mayhem reviews

-The turtles have emerged from the sewers, and early reviews have started to pour in.
-Better yet, many write-ups are singing the movie’s praises, with Deadline labelling it the “best TMNT movie yet.”
+The turtles have emerged from the sewers, and reviews have started to pour in.
+Better yet, many write-ups are singing the movie’s praises, helping to earn it a 96% critics’ score on Rotten Tomatoes, with Deadline labelling it the “best TMNT movie yet.”

 Variety loved the movie’s portrayal of Leo, Raph, Donnie and Mikey, saying they were “presented as endearingly immature and understandably hormonal.”